marcelpetersen/mobil/pages/summit.md

   - text_style: body
     content: Wunder Mobility Summit
   - text_style: headline-medium
-    content: The brightest minds
+    content: Exploring the future of mobility
-  - content: This one-and-a-half day event connects industry leaders within the mobility ecosystem.
-The biggest players, academia, policy makers and visionaries come together for an exchange of knowledge, ideas and insights.
-Let's discuss and shape the future of mobility.
+  - content: "This one-and-a-half day event connects industry leaders within the mobility ecosystem.
+During WMS, the biggest players, policymakers, visionaries and more come together for an exchange of insights and ideas."
     text_style: body
   image: "/uploads/2020/07/16/john-kraf-home.jpg"
 - template: custom-content